jschrier/blog/_posts/2024-01-13-Implementing-the-ReAct-LLM-Agent-pattern-the-hard-way-and-the-easy-way.md

 Of course, much of this particular example would probably get solved in one shot with the [WolframAlpha LLMTool](https://resources.wolframcloud.com/LLMToolRepository/resources/WolframAlpha/).

+## Is that all there is?

+Without naming names, some articles in the chemistry agent literature seem to conflate ReAct with agent behavior.
+But as [Lilian Weng points out](https://lilianweng.github.io/posts/2023-06-23-agent/), there are actually three components here:

+- **Planning:** The agent methodically tackles complex tasks by breaking  them down into smaller subgoals and continually refining its strategies through self-reflection.
+   - Chain of Thought prompting is the archetype here.
+   - Properly, ReAct can be considered as a form of subreflection.

+- **Memory:** The model utilizes short-term memory for immediate learning  and employs external resources for long-term information retention  and recall.
+   - Short term memory might be implemented by in context prompts (and the chain of thought/ReAct pattern does fine on this)
+   - Long term local memory through use of the [TextStorage](https://resources.wolframcloud.com/LLMToolRepository/resources/TextStorage/) / [TextRetrieval](https://resources.wolframcloud.com/LLMToolRepository/resources/TextRetrieval/) tools
+   - [RAG]( {{ site.baseurl }}{% post_url 2023-08-24-Retrieval-Augmented-Generation %}) is the model for external interfacing

+- **Tool Use:** The agent supplements its pre-trained knowledge by fetching additional information through external APIs, enabling up-to-date responses and access to specialized data.
+   - As implemented above.
+There is tendency to conflate tool use with the previous items.

 ```mathematica
 ToJekyll["Implementing the ReAct LLM Agent pattern the hard way and the easy way",
   "llm gpt4 gpt3.5 ai mathematica"]